 The Adoption team

-The Adoption team are part of the Family Law department at Howells.
+The Adoption team are part of the Children Law department at Howells.

 Howells was highly ranked as a law firm for Family Law by Chambers UK 2018.
 The prestigious guide said Howells is “Increasingly active in dealing with high net worth cases and child abduction cases over the past year.
 Bolstered by a designated mediation and collaborative law group.”